Last updated on November 26th, 2023 at 11:39 pm

 - Collect on a dry day when the seed heads are not moist from rain or heavy dew.

-- Hold the bag or container under the allium seed head while cutting, as seeds can be very loose and easily disperse onto the garden.
+- Hold the bag or container under the allium seed head while cutting, as seeds can be very loose and easily drop into the garden.

 - Snip under the seed head and gently place into the bag or container.